SCOAR-model/SCOAR/Tutorial_Doc/README.md

 ![figure](map_scoar_tutorial_norus.gif)

 This tutorial aims to showcase how to run the SCOAR Regional Coupled system using a simple case over the North Atlantic.
 The chosen domain is illustrated in the figure above.
-Data are avaialble to run 2 days starting December 1st, 2018.<br>
+Data are available to run 2 days starting December 1st, 2018.<br>
 Currently, this tutorial works using:
 <ul>
   <li> WRF version 4.2.2 </li>